JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 ## Testing the API Route

-If you're experiencing issues with the API route that sets up the bucket, you can test it directly:
+If you\'re experiencing issues with the API route that sets up the bucket, you can test it directly:

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor